tomposbea/BencmarkingTool/README.md

 - Thread 1: calculate LCM, GCD for each matrix line
 - Thread 2: log how many matrixes were generated, calculated on and lost
 - TODO: poll

+#### fifo.c
+- Writing to FIFO, number of fifos defined in defines.h
+- Reading from FIFO
+- check if message is duplicate, do calculations

 #### lcm.c
 - Calculate LCM, GCD for 2 values, an array, a matrix